niiicedave/niiicedave.github.io/README.md

-### Note to self

-- Please never edit this on the Github web site
-- Will result in push rejection

----

 # Welcome to Niiicedave's Homepage!

+- Note to self: Never edit this on the Github web site

 ## Niicedave's Projects